KomalJayswal/Spring-Security/README.md

 Create a fresh Spring Boot application and add Spring Security to it.
 Login to the application using default username and password.

-## Advantages
-Using this solution, we can explore the default behaviour of spring security dependency.

-**Spring Security Default Behaviour**
+## Spring Security Default Behaviour

 * Add Mandatory authenications for URLs
 * Add login forms
 * Handles login error